 9. The Pursuit of Endurance: Harnessing the Record-Breaking Power of Strength and Resilience by by Jennifer Pharr Davis

-Those who love endurance running will be hooked as Pharr Davis takes the reader on a journey chronicling her training, analysis and trail-testing, and lessons from her mentors.
+Those who love ultra running will be hooked, as Pharr Davis takes the reader on a journey chronicling her training, analysis and trail-testing, and lessons from her mentors.

 It’s not just a story, though.
 She offers valuable practical tips and lays out complicated histories and processes in an easy-to-understand way.
 If you’re interested in finding out just what it takes to endure, this is a great read.Check Price on Amazon